Speech Therapy: Vital To Opening a Child’s World

 Communication-Your child’s physical or speech therapist should be communicating openly with you as to what they are doing, what muscles they are working with and why they are taking the approach they have chosen.
 In the case of oral motor and swallowing skills, your child’s therapist should take every precaution to minimize the risk of choking and aspirating.

 You should also expect the therapist to communicate with your child.
-Most young children are anxious and fearful with strangers.
+Most young children are anxious and fearful of strangers.
 The therapist should be working and communicating with your child to win your child’s trust and confidence.
 Regardless of whether your child is capable of comprehension or capable of communication, the therapist should be treating your child with respect, patience and compassion.
 If you meet a therapist that treats your child like an OBJECT and not a human being, FIND ANOTHER THERAPIST!

 Teaching-Your child’s therapist is not only working with your child, but should also be teaching you so that you can be consistent in your child’s care and contribute to help your child achieve and maintain goals.